 Program Format and Delivery Models

-The Master of Arts in Educational Psychology degree program is designed with three delivery models: fully on campus, hybrid (on campus and online), and 5-year BA/MA.
+The Master of Science in Education degree program is designed with three delivery models: fully on campus, hybrid (on campus and online), and 5-year BA/MSED.

-Hybrid model: is a cohort-based program model.
-Students start the hybrid model only in summers.
+Online model: is a cohort-based program model.
+Students start the online model only in the summer.
 This unique 36-credit program is designed to be completed in two years, with two courses completed each semester: summer, fall, and spring.
-In recognition of the busy and tightly scheduled lives of professional educators today, the program takes advantage of the superior online resources of Marist to provide one-week summer sessions each of your two consecutive summer semesters on the beautiful campus in Poughkeepsie with online work during the remaining five weeks of the summer semester completed online.
-The summer sessions will take place on campus for two weeks and continue online for the other three weeks.
-All fall and spring semester courses are delivered online.
+In recognition of the busy and tightly scheduled lives of professional educators today, the program takes advantage of the superior Marist online resources.
 Marist has a long history of collaborative research and development, including Marist/IBM collaboration, to build outstanding online learning environments.
 As a result, Marist now has cutting-edge technology platforms and includes the traditional services of email, chat, discussion groups, web servers, as well as iLearn, a dynamic and flexible system for offering online coursework.
 This graduate program takes full advantage of these resources.
 Because this is a cohort-based model, courses are offered in a specified sequence and candidates follow the already set cohort program.
-Since this is a very intensive program in a hybrid model, students must have good self-management and organization skills.
+Since this is a very intensive program in a 100% online model, students must have good self-management and organization skills.

 Loading contact form...